chain4travel/caminojs/README.md

 The above lines import the libraries used in the tutorials.
 The libraries include:

 * Avalanche: Our javascript module.
-* BinTools: A singleton built into AvalancheJS that is used for dealing with binary data.
+* BinTools: A singleton built into CaminoJS that is used for dealing with binary data.
-* [BN](https://www.npmjs.com/package/bn.js): A bignumber module use by AvalancheJS.
+* [BN](https://www.npmjs.com/package/bn.js): A bignumber module use by CaminoJS.
 * [Buffer](https://www.npmjs.com/package/buffer): A Buffer library.

 ## Example 1 &mdash; Managing X-Chain Keys

-AvalancheJS comes with its own AVM Keychain.
+CaminoJS comes with its own AVM Keychain.
 This KeyChain is used in the functions of the API, enabling them to sign using keys it's registered.
-The first step in this process is to create an instance of AvalancheJS connected to our Avalanche Platform endpoint of choice.
+The first step in this process is to create an instance of CaminoJS connected to our Avalanche Platform endpoint of choice.

 ```js
 import { Avalanche, BinTools, Buffer, BN } from "avalanche"